ServiceStack/servicestack.net/MyApp/_posts/2023-11-21_net8-identity-auth.md

 would only be needed to query the User data to migrate to Identity Auth, you'll be able to remove it after successfully migrating all your Users.

-You don't need to list all the properties of the `UserAuth` base table, just the ones you want to migrate to Identity Auth, which for Blazor Diffusion was only:
+You don't need to include all the properties of the `UserAuth` base table, just the ones you want to migrate to Identity Auth, which for Blazor Diffusion was only:

 ```csharp